qpfiffer/qpfiffer.com/posts/2013-10-25-Hong_Kong_Day_3.markdown

 pick one up.
 Claire also wants to stop at the little toy shops again and maybe pick up more trinkets.

+Turns out there was a close-by tech store that claimed to have Xiaomi Mi3s in stock.
+I hiked out to the 15th floor of an industrial tower and knocked on the door.
+The guy talked me out of it by explaining (I think) that the mainland chinese version of the phone probably wouldn't do what I want.
+I took the stairs down.

+Spent the rest of the after noon in the hotel room, neither Claire nor myself really wanted to go anywhere.
+We just lazed around.

+For dinner I ended up wandering around and found my way into another shopping mall, not the one that we usually pass through to get to our hostel.
+I ate at a McDonalds, because it seems to actually be legitimate here.
+The food surprisingly didn't look terrible.
+Still tasted like McDonald's and left me feeling pretty greasy.

+I now have an enormous amount of respect for the expats that come to live here, and in other asian societies without knowing the language.
+Wandering around in a huge throng of people is very sombering.
+It makes you feel very alone and very insignificant.

 Observations:

 * You cannot get black coffee anywhere.
 It is automatically full of milk by